 In order for our tissues and cells to get the nourishment we are trying to feed them from our food, we need the channels of our GI tract, small intestine, gut and blood vessels to be clear of build-up and toxicity that could line them.
 Absorption happens via their channel linings.
 If these pathways are blocked, the nourishment will be treated like waste and either flushed out or left to circulate as more undigested waste.
 And so the saga continues.

 A word on supplements

 I am hesitant to recommend that anyone takes a large and consistent variety of supplements.
-Firstly, the liver has to digest everything the mouth consumes, and supplements are incredibly concentrated and potentially heavy on the liver.
+Firstly, the liver has to metabolise everything the mouth consumes, and supplements are incredibly concentrated and potentially heavy on the liver.
 On top of this, if we take pill-like supplements for a long period of time, our body can become habituated to them, and they can start to be seen as waste and ama, rather than nourishment.
 Now, there are plenty of exceptions to this, and people can be in dire need of a quick vitamin reboot, perhaps they are very low on iron or vitamin b12.
 This is usually a sign that something else needs to be addressed systemically though.